department-of-veterans-affairs/va.gov-cms/READMES/blackfire.md

 ## Configuration
 Blackfire is licensed per-seat; if you need a seat, reach out in the #cms-platform channel on DSVA Slack.
 Without a license, you will not be able to use Blackfire.

-Blackfire is configured for ddev at build time based on the presence of the `BLACKFIRE_CLIENT_ID` environment variable.
-If it is set and non-empty, the PHP Blackfire PHP module and Blackfire Agent will be installed.
-Otherwise, it will not be available.  **Lando will need to be rebuilt to recognize any changes made to this or other environment variables.**
+Blackfire will be configured for ddev at build time based on the presence of the `BLACKFIRE_CLIENT_ID` environment variable.
+If it is set and non-empty, the Blackfire PHP module and Blackfire Agent will be installed.
+Otherwise, it will not be available.

 For Blackfire to work correctly, the following four environment variables must be set.
 They can be retrieved from [your Blackfire account credentials page](https://blackfire.io/my/settings/credentials).
 - **`BLACKFIRE_CLIENT_ID`**
 - **`BLACKFIRE_CLIENT_TOKEN`**
 - **`BLACKFIRE_SERVER_ID`**